datastructr/data-loader-api/README.md

 The upload process will have capabilities to read and write to any schema that the API is configured with.

 Based on shear fact that data ingestion, at it's core is a pain - we are out to solve a complex problem with a simple solution.
-The backend RESTful API will make for a fast and efficient way for client applications to send and recieve data from multiple endpoints.
+The backend RESTful API will make for a fast and efficient way for client applications to send and receive data from multiple endpoints.

+The backend upload process will ingestion data using **transactions** -- this is key in keeping data sets consistent with the potential ingestion data.
+Once the data set is then cleaned for ingestion it will be process and ingested the proper way.

 ## Configurations